Good Government

 physical.
 New inclusive sports categories will be researched and implemented for competitive

-sports to make Maine compliant with federal Title IX requirements while respecting state laws,
+sports to make Maine compliant with federal Title IX requirements while also respecting state laws,

-The size of government will be reduced, but the scope and efficiency will increase through the
+The size of government can and should be reduced, and the scope and efficiency will increase through the

 application of artificial intelligence (AI).
-AI training will be a priority for state employees.
+A.I. training will be a priority for all state employees.